Bisrat-19/csv-sales-processor/README.md

 # CSV Sales Processor — Backend

-This repository contains a small Node.js + TypeScript backend that accepts large CSV uploads, aggregates total sales per department in a memory-efficient streaming manner, and produces an aggregated CSV for download.
+Node.js + TypeScript backend that accepts large CSV uploads, aggregates total sales per department in a memory-efficient streaming manner, and produces an aggregated CSV for download.

 ## How to run the app